HOSTED-POWER/docs-turbostack-app/TurboStack App/YAML.md

 _This page is under construction_

+The source code of the configuration of the server could be found as yaml.
+The yaml allows to create new and 100% identical servers in seconds.

 ## How to add an account

 ### How to add a vHost to an account